Chapter 3. Conditional and Unconditional Parallel Trends

 S^2: Variances

-Mean of covariate X
+Mean of covariate X in treated group

-Mean of covariateX
+Mean of covariateX in control group

 Variances